 Electronic Devices: Unfortunately, I have been forced to employ a “zero tolerance” policy for electronic devices.
 As the Departmental and Institutional Policy document notes, electronic devices are prohibited while class is in session unless specifically allowed during announced classroom exercises.
 Please leave any phones, tablets, or laptops in your backpack.
 If you have an emergency that requires you to keep your cell phone on, let me know before class.
 If you would like to use your laptop or tablet to take notes, make an appointment to see me.

 Otherwise, if I see an electronic device (smart phone, tablet, laptop, etc.) or a periphery item associated with electronic devices (ear buds, headphones, etc.), you will be asked to leave class, you will be marked absent, and you will not be able to “make-up” any work we complete in class.

 Electronic Communication: Under normal circumstances, I check my email account several times per day and am happy to provide feedback to you.
-That said I will not read and immediately delete any inappropriate email.
-Here are some guidelines for emailing your professors.
+That said, I reserve the right to ignore and immediately delete any email that does not follow the guidelines below for courteous and professional email:

 - Use your school email account; I will delete email from other accounts.